 The latest edition of the cycle network map is available here for download and personal printing (note: large PDF files).

-The map covers the borough and (for the first time) the southern parishes of East Hampshire (Rowlands Castle, Horndean and Clanfield) in two sheet sides and includes details of all cycle facilities at the time of publication in August 2014.
+The map covers the Borough and the southern parishes of East Hampshire (Rowlands Castle, Horndean and Clanfield) in two sheet sides and includes details of all cycle facilities at the time of publication in August 2014.
 It is part of a series of maps issued under the banner of the 'Solent Cycle Project' in which the Council has worked closely with environmental charity Groundwork Solent.

 The map includes local information such as addresses of cycle shops, crime prevention advice, and contact details for cycling organisations, as well as the local sections of the National Cycle Network.